MicrosoftDocs/powerquery-docs/powerquery-docs/connector-alternatives.md

 ## Introduction

-While Power BI Desktop offers out-of-box connectivity to over 150 data sources, there may be cases where a user wishes to connect to a data source for which there is no out-of-box connector available.
+While Power BI Desktop offers out-of-box connectivity to over 150 data sources, there may be cases where a user wishes to connect to a data source for which no out-of-box connector is available.

 This article describes connectivity options available to users in those cases.